Kristen Anderson Lanzer, born 1963, Warwick, RI, USA

 2006 KL built first outdoor installation as guest artist guided by the concept to unite architecture, nature, and art, at the Barn Gallery in Ogunquit, ME.

-2006-present KL began building an art-garden-environment.
-It is called the "garden of sustenance".
+2006-present KL began cultivating an art-garden-environment.
+It is called the "garden of sustenance" organized with permaculture principles in Dover, NH.
 The first sculpture for this ongoing living project, is called "Considering the Space Between Road and Garden".
 It is made of re-purposed metal circles and is ninety feel long.
-The garden of sustenance is now host to several metal sculptures and continues to develop based on permaculture principles in Dover, NH.
+The garden of sustenance is now host to several sculptures in planted areas.
+The front roadside garden is currently transforming into a courtyard which will feature KL's imaginative "Dover Traffic Spiral" made of rock and "carCobbles" made of matchbox cars embedded in resin.
+This is a large scale collaborative effort with much support....2018-2020.